-How a Franco-American Cookbook Author Hosts a Traditional Thanksgiving in Normandy
+How a French-American Cookbook Author Hosts a Traditional Thanksgiving in Normandy

 The best tablescapes use things you already have lying around.

 We may earn revenue from the products available on this page and participate in affiliate programs.

 When Héloïse Brion, aka Miss Maggie’s Kitchen on Instagram, moved from Jupiter, Florida, to France in the late ’90s, she missed one thing in particular: Thanksgiving.
 So much so that she decided to introduce her French friends to the tradition, hosting a feast every year in her old Normandy hunting lodge.
 “I would write up quizzes so that everyone would get to know a bit about the history of this holiday,” says Brion, who published Relaxed French Entertaining in 2020 to share her love of cooking delicious, simple meals and hosting casual dinners at home.

 For Brion, Thanksgiving is all about the joy of gathering loved ones and cooking together.
 “Family, friends, or complete strangers get together and share heartwarming time around the table.
 I love the fact that everyone participates: Some are in charge of the turkey, others a couple sides, the stuffing, the pies,” she notes.

 Keeping up the ritual on another continent has its challenges (“The ovens and turkeys in France are smaller, and people aren’t used to eating leftover sandwiches,” she admits), but Brion has never lost her cravings for American cuisine.
 “I personally love a turkey, stuffing, cranberry sauce, and cheese sandwich,” she says.
 “To some, these traditional recipes can be a bit puzzling…just like the French butter escargots are for our American friends,” she points out.

 Below, she tells us how she hosts an authentic (but still stress-free!)
 Thanksgiving away from home.